JOIN OUR GROWING NETWORK!

 We are building a sustainable network of world-class researchers to develop practical solutions to plant disease in Sub-Saharan Africa.
 Join us!

-The Community Network for African Vector-Borne Plant Viruses (CONNECTED) is a Vector-borne Disease Network awarded to the University of Bristol, UK.
+The Community Network for African Vector-Borne Plant Viruses (CONNECTED) is a vector-borne disease network based at, and led from, the University of Bristol, UK.
 It is co-funded by the Biotechnology and Biological Sciences Research Council (BBSRC), the Medical Research Council (MRC) and the Natural Environment Research Council (NERC) as part of the UK government Global Challenges Research Fund (GCRF) which supports research on global issues affecting developing countries.
-For more information see Global Challenges Research Fund.

 CONNECTED supports collaboration between researchers in the UK and developing countries, as well as engagement with end-users, stakeholders and policy makers.
 It creates opportunities for individuals to engage with each other, build critical mass and create research consortia to respond to funding opportunities in the research area of African vector-borne plant viruses.